-Council's brand and image are consolidated Council will continue to work with Northern Territory further by the provision of quality, timely, relevant communications.
-Council will also communicate strongly to the community about the investment it makes in supporting our community, particularly the not-for-profit sector, as well as investment in Area Plan for inclusion in the NT Planning Scheme. infrastructure and other developments.
+Council's brand and image are consolidated Council will continue to work with Northern Territory further by the provision of quality, timely, relevant Government to develop strategies to promote activation communications.
+Council will also communicate and movement in the Palmerston CBD.
+Council is strongly to the community about the investment currently collaborating with the Northern Territory it makes in supporting our community, particularly Government to develop the final Palmerston Central the not-for-profit sector, as well as investment in Area Plan for inclusion in the NT Planning Scheme. infrastructure and other developments.